LTUC/prep-course-installation/Computer Setup Guide/part4.md

 <br> <p align="center"><kbd> <img height="400px" width="480px" src="images/vscode.png" alt=""></kbd> </p>

 - Then, Close your terminal or ubuntu to take effect and run ubuntu again
-- in order to run the VSCode using ubuntu, we need to create a Demo project for testsing.

 <hr>